92.9/The Game morning show gets a new cohost, Ali Mac

 92.9/The Game has hired a new female co-host for its morning show, and it’s a familiar face: Ali Mac.

-She starts Monday, April 28, with existing hosts Mike Johnson and Beau Morgan, who joined The Game’s “Morning Shift” show in March 2023.
+She started Monday, April 28, with existing hosts Mike Johnson and Beau Morgan, who joined The Game’s “Morning Shift” show in March 2023.

 “She’s got incredible energy, and she’s a great communicator,” said Mike Conti, brand manager of The Game.
 “I think she’s going to connect with our listeners and add a lot of fun to the show.”